zamazan4ik/awesome-pgo/article/article.md

 What about other proprietary compilers like [Cray C++ compiler](https://docs.lumi-supercomputer.eu/development/compiling/cce/) and others?
 I don't know and actually don't care much (because prefer open source compilers instead).
 If you are interested in these compilers - please check corresponding documentation.
 If PGO support is missing in them - ask vendors about implementing PGO in their compilers.

+---

+Conclusion: Clang has the most advanced PGO implementation nowadays, and its implementation still evolving since Google invests money into it.
+GCC also has a good PGO implementation but without some most advanced features like Temporal PGO.
+Regarding other compilers (like MSVC) that are not based on GCC or LLVM infrastructure - their PGO implementations stay behind Clang and GCC, and support only "basic" PGO scenarios.

 ### Rust

 Rust has only one major compiler - `rustc`.
 Rustc is based on LLVM so PGO implementation shares almost all details with Clang.

-Some details that I want to highlight about PGO in Rustc:
+Some details that I want to highlight about PGO in this compiler:

 * An annoying [bug](https://github.com/rust-lang/rust/issues/115344) with enabled LTO and PGO at the same time.
 Since LTO is widely enabled in the Rust ecosystem, it can become a blocker for Rust projects for adopting PGO.
 * Rustc [supports](https://github.com/rust-lang/rust/issues/64892) PGO via sampling.
 However, official documentation [does not cover](https://github.com/rust-lang/rust/issues/117023) this option.